tanduy2407/Stream-Processing/README.md

 ***Kafka Cluster Architecture:***

-* Broker: handle hundreds of thousands of read and write per second without performance impact
+* Broker: handle hundreds of thousands of read and write per second without performance impact.
-* Producer: Publish messages to brokers when start, automatically connect to another Producers
+* Producer: Publish messages to brokers when start, automatically connect to another Producers.
-* Consumer: Subscribe data from brokers, keeps track of how many messages have been consumed by keeping track of the partition offset
+* Consumer: Subscribe data from brokers, keeps track of how many messages have been consumed by keeping track of the partition offset.
 * Zookeeper: coordinate, manage and report status of Kafka broker in Kafka system, perform Kafka broker - leader election.
 Send the notifications of presence or absence of broker, producers and consumers make the decision and begin coordinating their work with another broker.
-* Topic: stream of data, data in topic was organised with FIFO rule
+* Topic: stream of data was organised with FIFO rule.
+The default retention time for data in a topic is 7 days before automatically deleted, this period can be configured and adjusted based on the specific use case and requirements.

 ![1699500960374](image/README/1699500960374.png)